malfoyslastname/character-card-spec-v2/README.md

 effort required for users to download and import external worldbooks turns them away from using this kind of character card.

-Character books must stack with world books, not replace them.
-If a user has an active world book, and a character card has a character, then the active chat should pull from both books. (**Needs confirmation**.
-While this is the ideal scenario, maintainers should confirm whether there is a reliable way to combine two lorebooks which may have different weighing scales.)
+Character books should stack with world books, not replace them (this is a recommendation and not a requirement).
+If a user has an active world book, and a character card has a character, then the active chat should pull from both books.
+(The two lorebooks may use different weighing scales, so it is proposed that **the Character Book should be used first**, and then if there is any remaining space allocated for the prompt's lorebook section, the World Book should be used second.)

 **The format used will be neither Agnai's nor Silly's**, but should be compatible with the current features of both.
 Frontends may choose not to ignore fields they don't support, but are encouraged try to adapt them to their own system.
 Code examples for this will be provided in a future draft of this repository.